MathisGuillet1/demo-kotlin/README.md

-# Workshop from Java to Kotlin
+# Workshop: From Java to Kotlin

-This material in this repository is intended to be used for the sake of a workshop demonstration for people willing to move from Java to Kotlin.
+The code contained in this repository is intended to be used for the sake of a workshop demonstration for people willing to move from Java to Kotlin.

-It provides some sample code written in Java and an equivalent written in Kotlin.
+It provides code samples written in Java and their equivalent written in Kotlin.

 The goal of this repository is **NOT** to demonstrate a Spring Boot project with great standards.
-All code is written only for the sake of showcasing differences.
+All code is written only for the sake of showcasing differences between the two languages.

+Languages versions used in this repository:

+* Java: 21
+* Kotlin: 2.0.0

+The project was bootstrapped with [spring initilizr](https://start.spring.io/) (Spring Boot v3.3.2).

 ## Kotlin in 15 minutes for JVM developers

-I am new to Kotlin and I am a Java/Scala developer, I need to understand the basics.
+Here are some resources useful for Java/Scala/Groovy developers.

-I have only 15 minutes to start reading Kotlin code :
+If you have only 15 minutes to start reading Kotlin code:

 [Kotlin basics in 15 minutes](https://kotlinlang.org/docs/basic-syntax.html#creating-classes-and-instances)
 or